Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 - Bushfire proximity — soot and smoke residue from nearby burns

-- Rainfall frequency — infrequent rain allows soiling to accumulate
+- Rainfall frequency — infrequent rain allows solar panel soiling to accumulate

 | Region | Typical Annual Soiling Loss | Primary Soiling Type |